Documentation Standards ISO: Understanding ISO Documentation Requirements

 • Emergency preparedness

-Records must demonstrate environmental performance management.
+Records must demonstrate active environmental performance management.

 ISO 27001 – Information Security Management